mattrent/CTF-Challenges/README.md

 Challenges can be deployed from CTFd with `frontend/container_challenges`.

-The plugin requires setting the environment variables `jwtsecret` and `BACKENDURL`, where `jwtsecret` will be available in the secret mentioned above.
+The plugin requires setting the environment variables `JWTSECRET` and `BACKENDURL`, where `JWTSECRET` will be available in the secret mentioned above.